 Initially a talented violinist early in life, after meeting Jascha Heifetz he decided he’d never reach that level.

 And so he took up the drums, impressing mightily in no time at all.

 Contributing to over 60 albums with Brubeck, Morello had a distinctive drumming style and time signatures.

 For his solos, he’d often add in quirks such as using his hands, playing with one stick, or using only one arm.

 And we love his style for that effortless cool, rolling around the kit with a feel for playing that stands him out as a great.

 Rarely do you get a drummer as the centre of a rock band, but Levon Helm was just that.

-This created the unique situation (and strange image) of guitarist Robbie Robertson and Rick Danko fronting the stage… yet not being the centre of attention.
+Helm was The Band’s lead singer and drummer.
+It created the unique situation (and strange image) of guitarist Robbie Robertson and Rick Danko fronting the stage… yet not being the centre of attention.